Riley Motor: Nuffield Organization

-By 1937, Riley began to look to other manufacturers for partnerships.
+By 1937 Riley began to look to other manufacturers for partnerships.
 A contract with Briggs Motor Bodies of Dagenham to provide all-steel bodies for a cheaper, more mass-market saloon had already turned sour, with dozens of unsold bodies littering the factory.
 It had withdrawn from works racing after its most successful year, 1934, although it continued to supply engines for the ERA, a voiturette (Formula 2) racing car based on the supercharged 6-cylinder 'White Riley', developed by ERA founder Raymond Mays in the mid-thirties.
 BMW of Munich, Germany was interested in expanding its range into England.
-But the Riley brothers were more interested in a larger British concern, and looked to Triumph Motor Company, also of Coventry, as a natural fit.
-In February 1938, all negotiations were suspended.
+The Riley brothers were more interested in a larger British concern, and looked to Triumph Motor Company, also of Coventry, as a natural fit.
+However, in February 1938 negotiations were suspended.
 On 24 February the directors placed Riley (Coventry) Limited and Autovia in voluntary receivership.
 On 10 March the Triumph board announced merger negotiations had been dropped.

-It was announced on 9 September 1938 that the assets and goodwill of Riley Motors (Coventry) Limited had been purchased from the receiver by Lord Nuffield and he would on completion transfer ownership to Morris Motors Limited "on terms which will show very considerable financial advantage to the company, resulting in further consolidation of its financial position".
+It was announced on 9 September 1938 that Lord Nuffield had bought the assets and goodwill of Riley Motors (Coventry) Limited from the receiver, and that on completion he would transfer ownership to Morris Motors Limited "on terms which will show very considerable financial advantage to the company, resulting in further consolidation of its financial position".
 Mr Victor Riley then said this did not mean that the company would cease its activities.
-On 30 September Victor Riley announced that Riley (Coventry) Limited would be wound up but it would appear that the proceeds of liquidation would be insufficient to meet the amount due to debenture holders.Riley Motors Limited, Company no. 00344156 was incorporated 8 September 1938—and changed its name in 1994 to BLMC Engineering Limited.
-Curiously the name Riley (Coventry) Limited continued to be used in all Nuffield group advertising until 1946 as if the original company had not been liquidated but continued to survive.Riley Motors Limited was used in all advertising between 1950 and July 1960 Nuffield paid £143,000 for the business and a new company was formed, Riley Motors Limited.
-However, in spite of the announced intention to wind-up Riley (Coventry) Limited, perhaps for tax reasons, continued under the management of Victor Riley presumably with the necessary consents of debenture holders (part paid) creditors (nothing) and former shareholders (nothing).
+On 30 September, Victor Riley announced that Riley (Coventry) Limited would be wound up but it would appear that the proceeds of liquidation would be insufficient to meet the amount due to debenture holders.
+Nuffield paid £143,000 for the business, and formed a new company, Riley Motors Limited.
+However, in spite of the announced intention to be wound up, Riley (Coventry) Limited, perhaps for tax reasons, continued under the management of Victor Riley presumably with the necessary consents of debenture holders (part paid), creditors (nothing) and former shareholders (nothing).
 Nuffield passed ownership to his Morris Motors Limited for £100.
-Along with other Morris Motors subsidiaries Wolseley and MG, Riley would later be promoted as a member of the Nuffield Organization.
-Riley Motors Limited seems to have begun trading at the end of the 1940s when Riley (Coventry) Limited disappeared..
+Along with other Morris Motors subsidiaries Wolseley and MG, Riley was later promoted as a member of the Nuffield Organization.
+Riley Motors Limited seems to have begun trading at the end of the 1940s when Riley (Coventry) Limited disappeared.